 Liability coverage protects you if someone files a claim or sues you because of a covered accident.
 Here is a breakdown of the two types of coverage your policy must include:

 - Property damage: protects your assets if you are found responsible for a covered accident.
-It covers certain damage you might have caused to another person’s property or vehicle, up the amount of insurance you purchased.
+It covers certain damage you might have caused to another person’s property or vehicle, up to the amount of insurance you purchased.

 - Bodily injury: protects your assets if you are found responsible for a covered accident, including certain costs related to bodily harm of someone else, up to the amount of insurance you purchased.